Apoorva-shetty12/ChallengeFruitBowl/README.md

 Assuming Fruit bowl containing 5 fruits of different Type, color, size.
 Assuming fruit basket has 3 layers.
 Segregated fruits from bowl to basket based on size.

 # Execution
-Clone the project and proceed to run from
+Clone the project and proceed to run Driver.java class